 - When you do your urine test, make sure you collect the very first part of your pee that you let go of.
 That’s really important and don’t pee for at least an hour to 1.5hrs before you collect your urine sample, so that any bacteria shows up in the test.

-- Screw up all the sample bottles tightly (but not too tightly as they're only plastic), to prevent any leakages of the samples in transit.
+- Screw up all the sample bottles tightly, to prevent any leakages of the samples in transit.